w3f/kusama-validator-stats/README.md

 Include "kusama" as a command line argument to run this script on the Kusama network `node index-polkadot.js kusama`

+# Graphs

+Make sure you have Python 3 installed.

+run `pip install matplotlib` to install the graphing library used

+To run the script to create graphs:
+`python graphs.py [input_file]`

+- input_file is an optional parameter, without it you will be prompted to enter the file name
+- output file name can be omitted when prompted, the default name for each graph is shown as an example and will be used if no file name is provided
+- output file name must end with one of the following extensions, or be omitted:
+    - eps, jpeg, jpg, pdf, pgf, png, ps, raw, rgba, svg, svgz, tif, tiff
+    - if no extension is provided, matplotlib defaults to .png

 # Result